Which laws, formal standards, regulations, and guidelines are relevant to the work of an examination board (EB)?

 - rules and criteria to grant exemptions for students (on request) from taking one or more exams;

-- procedures and measurements for safeguarding the quality of exams and final examination;
+- procedures and measures for safeguarding the quality of exams and final examination;

-- guidelines and instructions (within the framework of the EER) for marking and awarding results for interim and final examinations;
+- guidelines and instructions (within the framework of the EER) for assessing students'work and written exams;

 - procedures and criteria for assigning examiners.